 This is a guide to recovery; however, every patient’s recovery is individual.

-Average Hospital Stay: 1 to 3 days
+- Average hospital stays: 1 to 3 days

-Fully weight bearing: on day of surgery
+- Fully weight bearing: on day of surgery

-Use of crutches: 1 to 6 weeks
+- Use of crutches: 1 to 6 weeks

-Return to Driving: 6-8 weeks
+- Return to driving: 6-8 weeks

-Wound Healing: 2 weeks (dissolvable sutures are used which do not need to be removed)
+- Wound healing: 2 weeks (dissolvable sutures are used which do not need to be removed)

 I do not use post-operative hip precautions routinely in my practice.

-To find out more information my practice about or to make an appointment please get in touch with my secretary.
+To find out more information about my practice or to make an appointment, please get in touch with my secretary.